Coridane/techblog-old/README.md

   ## Description

   This is a blogging website called Tech Talk.
-From here, you can create a post, view your posts from the Dashboard, or view all posts from the Homepage.

-  From the Dashboard, you may edit or delete your posts.
+  From here, you may create a post, view your posts from the dashboard, or view all posts from the homepage.

+  From the dashboard, you may edit or delete your posts.
 You may also leave a comment from the dashboard or homepage.

-  The technologies used include bcrypt, sequelize and its session store, dotenv, express, handlebars, and mysql2.
+  The technologies used includes bcrypt, sequelize and its session store, dotenv, express, handlebars, and mysql2.

   The challenge that I faced during this project involved several errors, but one was caused by casing: I originally had "class comment extends model," but it needed to be: "class Comment extends Model."